MinitChitroda/UPI_FRAUD_DETECTION/README.md

 ## 📁 Project Structure

-├── model/ # ML algorithms & training code
-├── pipeline/ # Email alerts & data handling
-├── client/ # Frontend UI built with React + Tailwind CSS └── api_server/ # Backend API server (managed separately)
+The project is organized into the following main directories:

+- **`model/`** – Contains all machine learning algorithms, model training scripts, and evaluation notebooks used for fraud detection.
+- **`pipeline/`** – Handles data ingestion, preprocessing, and automated email alerts triggered when suspicious transactions are detected.
+- **`client/`** – Frontend application built with React and Tailwind CSS, providing a real-time dashboard for monitoring transactions and fraud alerts.
+- **`api_server/`** – Backend API server built with FastAPI.
+It is hosted separately to ensure better modularity, scalability, and security.

 ---